Jaimen789/COS711_GA/README.md

 # COS711_GA
 Multiclass object detection and classification model that can accurately identify and classify malaria parasites in blood slide images.
+With transfer learning